ajithsahadevan/container-networking/networking.md

 $ ip link set ceth1 up
 $ ip addr add 172.18.0.20/16 dev ceth1
 ```
+Now in this case from netns1 we cannot reach the host and we cannot reach netns1 from host.
+However from netns0 we can reach veth1 but still cant reach netns1

 - Recreate the 2 containers
 ```bash